Skip to Content

 1 – Froth Oat Milk in a Jar

-This is a very simple method of frothing oat milk, and only uses a jar, which most people already have in their homes.
+This is a very simple method of frothing oat milk and only uses a jar, which most people already have in their homes.
+The first thing to do is to make sure your jar is the right size to get the best results.

-Then, all you need to do to create foam is to shake the jar.
 It could take you a few minutes to get the amount of froth that you want, but the timing will depend on how much milk you have.

 2 – Froth Oat Milk in a Blender

-Milk in a Blender
+Milk In A Blender

 3 – Froth Oat Milk in a Food Processor

 Frothing oat milk in a food processor is almost the same as using a blender to froth oat milk.
-However, it might actually be easier to use a food processor because they are generally wider than blenders, and would be able to introduce more air.
+However, it might actually be easier to use a food processor because they are generally wider than blenders and would be able to introduce more air.

 4 – Froth Oat Milk with an Electric Mixer